GimChuang/com.gm.unity-firebase-tool/README.md

-# Unity Firebase Tool
+# Unity Firebase Tool 🔥

 Tools for calling Firebase Firestore REST API with UnityWebRequest.

 I started this project because I need to use [Firestore](https://firebase.google.com/docs/firestore) as my database but the official Firebase SDK for Unity only supports [Realtime Database](https://firebase.google.com/docs/database).
-It currently provides simple functions to create a [document](https://firebase.google.com/docs/firestore/data-model#documents) and retrieve all documents in a [collection](https://firebase.google.com/docs/firestore/data-model#collections).
+This tool currently provides very basic functions to create a [document](https://firebase.google.com/docs/firestore/data-model#documents) and retrieve all documents in a [collection](https://firebase.google.com/docs/firestore/data-model#collections).
+The functions are just calling Firestore REST API with UnityWebRequest internally.

 How to Install with Unity's Package Manager
 ---